Karl Bebendorf

 Karl Bebendorf (born 7 May 1996) is a German track and field athlete.
-In 2019, he competed in the men's 3000 metres steeplechase event at the 2019 World Athletics Championships held in Doha, Qatar.
+He won a bronze medal at the 2024 European Athletics Championships held in Rome, Italy.
+In 2019, he competed in the men's 3000 metres steeplechase event at the World Athletics Championships held in Doha, Qatar.
 He did not qualify to compete in the final.

 In 2019, he finished in 7th place in the men's 1500 metres at the 2019 European Athletics Indoor Championships held in Glasgow, United Kingdom.
 In the same year, he won the gold medal in the men's 3000 metres steeplechase at the 2019 German Athletics Championships held in Berlin, Germany.

 In 2021, he competed in the men's 1500 metres event at the 2021 European Athletics Indoor Championships held in Toruń, Poland.
 He also competed in the men's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan.